thatrandomfrenchdude/local-agent/README.md

 # Local Agent

-A simple Python agent framework that connects to a local LLM (via LM Studio/OpenAI API) and can call custom Python tools/functions based on LLM output.
-The agent interprets LLM responses, detects tool calls, executes them, and streams or returns the final answer.
+A simple Python agent framework that connects to a local LLM (via LM Studio) and can call custom Python tools/functions based on LLM output.
+The agent interprets LLM responses, detects tool calls, executes them, and returns the final answer.

 ## Table of Contents
 - [Features](#features)